shalex88/gst-pipeline-launch/README.md

 - Investigate why the CI run fails when running on Ubuntu 24.04 but does work locally
 - Add cmake presets
 - Add a .deb runtime dependency on gstreamer packages
+- Stopping the app doesn't stop the pipeline thread properly, investigate

 ## Build options